-There shall be no U.S. Dealing Services Charge for Class B Shares, Class Bm Shares, Class I Shares, Class R Shares, Class M Shares, Class Mm Shares or Class Md Shares.
+There shall be no U.S. Dealing Services Charge for Class B Shares, Class Bm Shares, Class I Shares, Class R Shares, Class M Shares or Class Md Shares.

-The Manager and the Investment Manager shall be entitled to receive an overall investment management fee (the "Management Fee") from the Company in respect of the Fund equal to 0.80% per annum of the Net Asset Value of the Class B Shares, 0.80% per annum of the Net Asset Value of the Class I Shares, 1.80% per annum of the Net Asset Value of the Class R Shares, 1.45% per annum of the Net Asset Value of the Class A Shares.
+The Manager and the Investment Manager shall be entitled to receive an overall investment management fee (the "Management Fee") from the Company in respect of the Fund equal to 0.80% per annum of the Net Asset Value of the Class B Shares, 0.80% per annum of the Net Asset Value of the Class I Shares, 1.80% per annum of the Net Asset Value of the Class R Shares, 1.45% per annum of the Net Asset Value of the Class I Shares and 1.95% per annum of the Net Asset Value of the Class A Shares.